Federity-X/public-tractusx-edc/MANUAL_TESTING_GUIDE.md

 # 🧪 Tractus-X EDC Manual Testing Guide

-This guide provides step-by-step instructions for manually testing your Tractus-X EDC connector.
+This guide provides step-by-step instructions for manually testing your Tractus-X EDC connector, including **extension functionality testing** and **production-ready validation**.
 Follow these steps to verify everything is working correctly and learn how to use the APIs.

+**✅ INCLUDES**: Live data masking extension testing and transformer integration validation.

 ---